 Additionally, numerous panel discussions and surveys were conducted on different project events (e.g. Umbrella, Interconnect) and Programme annual conferences (South Baltic Programme Annual Events in 2019 and 2020).
 The outcomes of those were presented and discussed by the JPC.
 Another 2 dedicated surveys among a group of small and medium ports of the South Baltic area were conducted by the JS in November 2019 and November 2020.
 The documents agreed by JPC were provided for access of the general public on the part of the SB programme website dedicated to 2021-2027 programme.
 The documents were also published on the website of the programme authorities and other involved stakeholders.
 It was also disseminated via email to the organizations engaged in the consultation process from the beginning of programming.

-The public consultations of the draft programme were held from 8 September till 15 October 2021 and included i.a. the possibility of providing comments via email to the JS and a series of conferences in the
+The public consultations of the draft programme were held from 8 September till 15 October 2021 and included i.a. the possibility of providing comments via email to the JS and a series of conferences in the SB regions.

-SB regions.
 The draft programme document was also available on demand in institutions involved in programme preparation.
 The reports from public consultations are available upon the request of Commission.

 The comments and proposals received within the public consultations were discussed by the JPC and either duly included in the programme or dismissed under a proper justification.
 The involvement of socio-economic and environmental Programme partners in the work of the Monitoring Committee will be ensured by the Member States in line with the Commission Delegated Regulation (EU) No 240/2014 of 7 January 2014 on the European code of conduct and the CPR.
-In each MS relevant partnerships, either in form of national/regional sub-committees or national/regional consultation networks, groups and fora, will be organised.
+In each MS relevant partnerships, either in form of national/regional subcommittees or national/regional consultation networks, groups and fora, will be organised.
 Particular emphasis will be placed on involving variety of willing partners to the national/regional consultation groups and strengthening their institutional capacity for participating in international cooperation activities.
-The MA will be informed about the provisions taken by the MSs to ensure the involvement of relevant stakeholders in the consultation and of the decision-making processes Committee.
-Monitoring Furthermore, building on their long-standing experience of cross-border cooperation, the two Euroregions active in the South Baltic area, Euroregion Baltic and Euroregion Pomerania, will be represented in the Monitoring the future evaluation of the Programme will be ensured and the outcomes from the evaluation will be also subject of consultations with partners.
+The MA will be informed about the provisions taken by the MSs to ensure the involvement of relevant stakeholders in the consultation and decision-making processes of the Monitoring Committee.
+Furthermore, building on their long-standing experience of cross-border cooperation, the two Euroregions active in the South Baltic area, Euroregion Baltic and Euroregion Pomerania, will be represented in the Monitoring Committee through their own joint Euroregional delegation.
+Appropriate measures to avoid potential conflict of interest will be taken where involving relevant partners to preparation of calls for proposals and decision making process.
+Involvement of relevant partners in the future evaluation of the Programme will be ensured and the outcomes from the evaluation will be also subject of consultations with partners.
 All the principles and rules of involvement will be in details specified in the Rules of Procedures for the Monitoring Committee.